mengchen-li/mengchen-li.github.io/_blog/2026-03-20-when-the-south-wind-returns.md

 Shen Hui should have turned and left.
 But she stood there, hands at her sides closing into fists, then opening again.
 She wanted to say something; her lips moved, and what finally came out was only "good night."

 Man-yi looked at her.
 The corridor light fell from the side; half her face was in light, half in shadow.
-She reached out and touched Shen Hui's arm once, lightly, then withdrew her hand.
+She reached out and touched Shen Hui's arm lightly, then withdrew her hand.

 "Good night."